Are Electric Bicycles Allowed in US National Parks in 2025

 • Class 3: Pedal-assist bikes that allow speeds of up to 28 mph.

-Where Can You Ride Your E-Bike in National Forests?
+Where Can You Ride Your E-Bike in National Forests in 2025?

-If you’re planning an e-bike adventure in a national forest, here’s the good news: many multi-use trails that allow motorized vehicles are open to e-bikes.
+If you’re planning an e-bike adventure in a national forest, here’s the general rule in 2025:

 Why Are There Restrictions on E-Bikes?